Sanqui/fedorator/BUILD.md

 In case the touch screen coordinates are inverted, this can be patched in kivy by editing the config in `~/.kivy/config.ini` (as well as `/root/.kivy.config.ini`).

-## Assembly

-The Fedorator requires some manual assembly.

-The case for the Fedorator is split into two components, which may be defined as inner and outer, or bottom and top.
-These two components are printed separately, but lock together when the device is constructed.

-The **inner part** consists of the floor, a pair of supports designated for USB connectors, and a holder for the Raspberry Pi and display pair.

-The **outer part** is majorly the shell and cap.
-There are four holes in the shell, one for the display, two for the USB ports, and one in the back for the power cable.

-Both parts are designed in such a way that they fit snugly together.
-The top part can be carefully put over the bottom part and holds well unless taken by force.

-The current version, in a misguided attempt at making assembly simple, does not contain any screws or fastening bolts to hold the components in place.
-Instead, if the sealing isn't tight enough, components may be fixed by other means, such as tightening strap.

-### Printing the case

-The case can be found in `case/case.scad`.
-It may be edited and exported with OpenSCAD.
-As a parametric object, it's possible to adjust the values to your liking, however keep in mind that there must be space reserved for cable connectors.

-The case is best printed from the PLA material, but ABS should work also if PLA is not available.
-A dark blue filament color is preferred as that is the color of the Fedora brand.

-You should use the settings recommended for your printer.
-Adding supports is recommended if you are not confident in your printer's ability to make bridges.

-### Inserting the components

-Seat the Raspberry Pi and display into the inner component.
-Connect the two extender cables and place them onto the supports at the bottom of the device.
-Use a cable tie to hold the USB connectors in place.
-Connect the Micro-USB cable for power to the Raspberry Pi.

-If everything is in order, carefully push the top part of the case into the bottom one.
-Small adjustments may be necessary to the components if they are off after connecting the case.